The Crop Trust participates in the Pre-Summit to the 2021 UN Food Systems Summit

+The Crop Trust’s Executive Director Stefan Schmitz participated in two key sessions.
 “Demand, Innovate and Scale: Partnership and Research to Deliver the 2030

 The Crop Trust’s Game-Changing Solution

 The Crop Trust’s Game-Changing Solution for conserving agrobiodiversity focuses on scaling up financial resources to support ex situ conservation, globally, by engaging a wider set of stakeholders through innovative finance mechanisms, as well as the need for crop diversity to form an integral part of any long-term solution for conserving agrobiodiversity for future generations.

 The Solution was proposed in March 2021 and presented formally through the UNFSS Action Tracks 3 (Nature-Based Solutions) and 5 (Resilience).
 The below briefs, drafted by the Crop Trust as Partners of the Scientific Group for the UNFSS, offer context to the proposed solution.

 Safeguarding and using Fruit and Vegetable Biodiversity Prepared by the Crop Trust in partnership with the Association of International Research and Development Centers for Agriculture (AIRCA).

 In line with the above, the Crop Trust estimates that by investing USD 850 million in its Crop Diversity Endowment Fund, the most essential global collections of plant genetic resources for food and agriculture will be adequately and sustainably safeguarded for farmers, breeders and the global population for the near and distant future.

 All briefs by Scientific Groups Partners of the UNFSS can be found here.

 The Crop Trust and the 2021 UN Food Systems Summit